CR Belouizdad

 Chabab Riadhi Belouizdad (الشباب الرياضي لبلوزداد); known as CR Belouizdad or simply CRB for short, is an Algerian professional football club based in Algiers, Algeria, that plays in the Ligue Professionnelle 1, the top flight of Algerian football.
 The club has competed in the top division for a record 55 seasons.

 CRB was founded on 15 July 1962, ten days after the independence of Algeria, as Chabab Riadhi de Belcourt, by the merger of two clubs from the same district, the Widad Riadhi de Belcourt and the Club Athéltique de Belcourt, and has played at its current home ground, 20 August 1955 Stadium, ever since.
 Belouizdad also use the Nelson Mandela Stadium for home games.
 CRB has traditionally worn a white home kit with the red trademark "V" on the front since its inception.

 Belouizdad has produced several notable players and established itself as a major force in both Algerian and Maghrebin football during the 1960s and 1970s, winning 10 major trophies in 8 seasons.
-CRB is one of the most successful clubs in Algeria (and has the most trophies in the capital city), having won the domestic league title ten times, the Algerian Cup a record 9 times, one Algerian League Cup, two Algerian Super Cups and the Maghreb Champions Cup a record three times but has no African title.
+CRB is one of the most successful clubs in Algeria (and has the most trophies in the capital city), having won the domestic league title ten times, the Algerian Cup a record 9 times, one Algerian League Cup, two Algerian Super Cups and the Maghreb Champions Cup a record three times.

 In 2010, CRB obtained professional status following a reform of the league to professionalize the Algerian football.
 They won their first title of champion of Algeria at the end of the 1964–1965 season, three years after their creation.

-Madar Holding Group is, since 15 October 2018, the majority shareholder of the share capital of the sports company by shares CRB "Athletic", after acquiring 67% of the 75% of the shares held by the amateur sports Club (CSA), chaired by Karim Chettouf.
+Madar Holding Group is, since 15 October 2018, the majority shareholder of the sports company by shares CRB "Athletic", after acquiring 67% of the 75% of the shares held by the amateur sports Club (CSA), chaired by Karim Chettouf.
 The board of directors is, since 22 September 2021, chaired by Mohamed Belhadj, replacing Mohamed Abrouk (who held this post after Charaf-Eddine Amara was elected President of the Algerian Football Federation on 16 April 2021), and will have a purely administrative mission, since it was agreed that everything related to the sport component will be managed by the new director general, Hocine Yahi, who agreed to hold this position on 30 March 2021, replacing Toufik Korichi.
 The first team is managed by Marcos Paquetá since 23 September 2021, replacing Zoran Manojlović.

 Belouizdad is still and has long been one of the most popular football teams in Algeria, and has local rivalries with neighbors MC Algiers, NA Hussein Dey and USM Algiers.